Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment: Introduction

 \paragraph{Triangles and Clustering Coefficient.}

 The number of triangles and related properties of a graph are common statistics used in the analysis of networks \citep{gupta2014decompositions}, especially for detecting underlying geometry.
-In fact a related statistic\footnote{The statistic used, number of signed triangles, essentially measures by how much the number of triangles are in the graph exceeds the expected value in the \erdosGraph model.} was used by \citet{Bubeck_Ding_Eldan_Racz_2015} to efficiently test for geometry and the number of dimensions of a spherical random geometric graph.
+In fact a related statistic\footnote{The statistic used, number of signed triangles, essentially measures by how much the number of triangles are in the graph exceeds the expected value in the \erdosGraph model.} was used by \citet{Bubeck_Ding_Eldan_Racz_2015} to efficiently test for the presence of geometry for a spherical random geometric graph.

-When dealing with heterogeneous degree distributions, however, triangles that are attributed to large degree vertices have a significant influence on the total number of triangles.
+When dealing with heterogeneous degree distributions, however, triangles that are attributed to large degree vertices potentially have a significant influence on the total number of triangles.
 In fact as shown by \citet{GirgCliques}, the number of triangles in GIRGs and in Chung--Lu graphs are asymptotically equivalent if $\beta \le 7/3$, which is not an unrealistic choice for many real-world networks. \citet{Litvak_Michielan_Stegehuis_2022}, therefore suggest weighting each triangle by the inverse degrees of the involved vertices, a statistic they call \emph{weighted triangles}.
 A normalized version of the number of triangles as well as cordless squares and pentagons was also used by \citet{almagro2022detecting} to determine the dimensionality of a given network.

 A natural statistic, observed in many real-world networks that is however strikingly absent in non-geometric random graphs where edges are drawn independently, is the existence of a non-vanishing clustering coefficient, i.e. the probability that two randomly chosen neighbours of a vertex are adjacent.
 The clustering coefficient is the central focus of our analysis and we use the following common definition, also used by \citet[Definition 5.1]{Keusch_2018}.